 Yet, sharing can be challenging owing to some unique risks.
 Not only can a mistake risk someone’s liberty — or safety, if it means a violent offender walks free — but mistakes highlighted publicly can damage a practitioner’s credibility, in a court of law or of public opinion.

-In addition, Oliver Darroch, a content moderator at the Digital Forensics Discord Server, observed: “Ask 100 people how they approach problem X and you’ll get 100 different answers.
+In addition, one content moderator* at the Digital Forensics Discord Server, observed: “Ask 100 people how they approach problem X and you’ll get 100 different answers.
 Not every situation requires the wheel to be reinvented from scratch.
 Forensic tools help guide people down a certain path, but everything surrounding that is still open to variation.
 [This] is not a bad thing, but it can be overwhelming for people who are just getting started.”

 At the same time, sharing is part of a broader push to “give back” in the DFIR community.
 A number of resources have sprung up in the years since Forensic Focus’ founding — everything from other communities to repositories for tools, artifacts, and other resources.